dtemir/dtemir.github.io/_posts/2021-08-29-mlh-pre-fellowship.md

 The program is aimed at those who would like to have a taste of MLH before committing to 12 weeks of work.
 It also helps build a portfolio of projects through short hackathons and teamwork.

+## What are the benefits?

+It's important to know what you sign up for before committing weeks of work to it.
+So I want to give you a quick list of benefits that you get from doing the Pre-Fellowship:

+* Networking with other developers who aspire for the same things (jobs, projects, career growth, etc.)
+* Sense of the industry (stress from deadlines and close communication with others)
+* New projects for the resume
+* Advantage when applying for the Fellowship (you have already proved yourself as a prospective candidate)
+  * You get to skip to the second round of the interview without having to take the behavioral assessment

+There is also another major advantage of the MLH Fellowship compared to industry.
+**You are not discriminated based on who you are or where you are in life.**
+Some companies look only for particular candidates when it comes to internships, such as those who reside in North America, have legal status, or in a particular year of college (usually juniors).

+I'm happy to share that MLH doesn't base its decisions on residency, age, or some other nonsense.
+Instead, they look for your passion for programming and what you can bring to the program (diversity, unique perspectives, experience, etc.).
+Sounds like that's how it should work, right?

+So these are the most important things to have when applying for the Pre-Fellowship:

+* Solid GitHub profile with a history of commits
+* Good essay where you share why you want to work with MLH
+* Decent communication skills to show that you can freely talk to strangers (a rare skill for CS majors sometimes)

 ## How does it work?

 There were around 50 people in the program.
 We were split in five *pods* of around 10 members.
-Each pod had a coach who was the person we worked with daily, and we also had a mentor to whom we could go with problems.
+Each pod had a *coach* who was the person we worked with daily, and we also had a *mentor* to whom we could go with problems.

 My pod was numbered [3.1.3](https://github.com/orgs/MLH-Fellowship/teams/pod-3-1-3) and we called it *Practically PI*.

 A general timeline for our work together would be this:

 - Week 1.
+W
    * Meet other members and have 1:1 meetings with all
    * Develop the [Jekyll website template](https://github.com/MLH-Fellowship/pod-3.1.3-portfolio) together as a pod
-   * Participate in the [Pre-Fellowship Orientation Hackathon](https://pre-fellowship-orientation-3.devpost.com/) (I actually won this hackathon :D)
+   * Participate in the [Pre-Fellowship Orientation Hackathon](https://pre-fellowship-orientation-3.devpost.com/) (I actually won this one)
 - Week 2.
    * Split up into smaller teams to work on the second hackathon
    * Do *spikes* to figure out what technologies you might want to use for the group projects
 - Week 3.
    * Finalize the tech stack used in the group project (for us, it was Discord.js with GitHub API deployed to Linode with a CockroachDB database)
-   * Made significant progress in the project
+   * Make significant progress in the project
 - Week 4.
    * Do a final sprint to finish the project
    * Record a demo, write up a README, create the styling